maria15034/MAI-Project/Data-Generation/README.md

-A number of Matlab toolboxes are required to run the data generation code, for me this meant installing Symbolic Math, Optimization, Parallel Computing.
+A number of Matlab toolboxes are required to run the data generation code.
+These include Symbolic Math, Optimization, Global Optimization, and Parallel Computing.
 You may require more based on your Matlab environment.